 Significant associations (P<0.05) are indicated in boldface.

 a Adjusted for age (years), sex, number of children living in the same household, highest educational level in the family (secondary school or lower, bachelor’s degree or equivalent, or master’s degree or higher), frequency of preschool attendance (days/week), and use of probiotic supplements (yes or no).
+The thirds of all three dietary patterns were entered to the model simultaneously.

 b Sept–Oct, Nov–Dec, or Jan–Apr.